Search

 Investing in Idaho’s future workforce

-Growing the talent pipeline involves investing in education and research partnerships with institutions within our region and throughout the nation.
-For more than 70 years, Idaho National Laboratory has provided outstanding educational and employment opportunities in Idaho.
-To keep our talent pipeline primed, we support science, technology, engineering and math (STEM) education at all levels.
-The field is wide open for a new generation of talented individuals to step up and tackle the major challenges that we work on.
+Growing the talent pipeline requires strategic investments in education and research partnerships with institutions both regionally and nationally.
+For over 75 years, INL has been at the forefront of offering exceptional educational and employment opportunities in Idaho.
+To maintain a vibrant talent pipeline, we champion STEM education at all levels.
+The future is wide open for the next generation of talented individuals to step up and tackle our nation’s energy and security challenges.

 Interns from Idaho schools